2016 Monaco GP2 Series round: Practice and qualifying

 Thursday's afternoon's qualifying session ran for 30 minutes.
 Qualifying was divided into two groups of 13 cars to avoid overcrowding.
 Odd numbered vehicles were drawn in Group A and the even numbered cars were put in Group B. The drivers' fastest lap times determined the starting order for the first race.
 The pole position winner took four points for the Drivers' and Teams' Championships.
 The second group was competitive because eight drivers temporarily claimed pole position.
-Sirtokin clinched his maiden GP2 Series pole position with a time of 1 minute, 19.186 seconds, which was recorded in the session's closing period.
+Sirtokin clinched his maiden GP2 Series pole position with a time of 1:19.186, which was recorded in the session's closing period.
 He was joined on the grid's front row by Nato whose lap was seven-tenths of a second slower in the final seconds of Group A. Nato's teammate King qualified in third, Evans fourth, and Rowland fifth.
 Lynn, Antonio Giovinazzi (Prema Racing), Marciello, Latifi and Luca Ghiotto (Trident) rounded out the top ten qualifiers.

 Pic was the fastest driver not to qualify in the top ten; his fastest time was nearly 1.2 seconds off Sirotkin's pace.
 He was followed by Matsushita and Marvin Kirchhöfer (Carlin) and Gelael in 12th to 14th.
-15th-place qualifier Markelov misjudged his approach to Sainte Devote corner, locked his car's tyres, went airborne after driving over the kerbing and ran straight into a barrier.
+15th-place qualifier Markelov misjudged his approach to Sainte Devote corner, locked his car's tyres, went airborne after driving over the indie kerbing and ran straight into a barrier.
 The wall was separated into two halves, stopping the session for 20 minutes while it was repaired.
 Markelov was unhurt.
 Gustav Malja (Rapax), Philo Paz Armand (Trident), de Jong and Jimmy Eriksson (Arden International) filled positions 16 to 19.
 Gasly had a car brake failure and entered the pit lane but missed the weighbridge when requested to enter the area.
 Gasly was required to start the feature event from the pit lane.
 Sergio Canamasas (Carlin) was judged to have made the same error and Nabil Jeffri (Arden International) was observed to block Markelov and both drivers were required to start from the pit lane.
 Jeffri could not take his penalty as he qualified 22nd.
 Since he could not take his three-place grid penalty, Jeffri began from the pit lane.